“There isn’t enough daylight in any one day to practice all the shots you need to.”

 Pro Tour Golf College Case Study - Sam Crawford

 To give you an idea of how much our students practice, I have put together some tables showing the stroke volume and improvement of one of our former students Sam Crawford who attended our Tour Bridging Program and who we tracked for 7 semesters (70 weeks).

 Short and Long Putts 1 Metre to 30 Metres

 Greenside Shots < 30 Metres

 They also play to every type of pin position they are likely to face on the golf course so that they are being conditioned to mentally accept every type of situation they will face in tournament competition.
-The target around the hole is radius 1.5 metres so that the only shots that are scored are those that make it into this zone.
+The target around the hole is a radius of 1.5 metres so that the only shots that are scored are those that make it into this zone.

 Approach Wedge Shots < 100 Metres